Brand Names: Viracept

 - What should I avoid while taking nelfinavir (Viracept)?

 - What other drugs will affect nelfinavir (Viracept)?

 - Where can I get more information (Viracept)?

 What is nelfinavir (Viracept)?

-Nelfinavir is an antiviral medication in a group of HIV medicines called protease (PRO-tee-ayz) inhibitors.
-Nelfinavir prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Nelfinavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Nelfinavir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
+Nelfinavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Nelfinavir is not a cure for HIV or AIDS.

-Nelfinavir may also be used for other purposes not listed in this medication guide.
+Nelfinavir may also be used for purposes not listed in this medication guide.

 oblong, blue, imprinted with VIRACEPT, 250 mg